 25) Challenge to White Fang (aka The Return of White Fang) (1974)

 Everything from here on up I really like.
 This sequel doesn’t stand up to the first one but it is a delight in its own right.
-Fulci turned White Fang into a fusion of a Spaghetti Western and family animal drama, balancing equal parts violence and sentimentality.
+Fulci turned White Fang into a fusion of a Spaghetti Western and family animal drama.
 The great Franco Nero plays the Man With No Name/Jack London figure.
 This one doesn’t have quite as good a story or supporting cast as the first one but there’s a dog vs. eagle battle and lots of other delightful touches.

 24) Voices from Beyond (1991)